Riyad Hassan El-Khoudary: Islamic University – Gaza

 He also published some papers, and was promoted to full professor in 1986.

 Al-Azhar University – Gaza

 In 1991 the Palestine Liberation Organization (PLO) leadership in Tunisia decided to establish a national university in the Gaza Strip (Al-Azhar University - Gaza).
 El Khoudary headed the team of preparation and establishment of the new university in Gaza, and was its first president from 1991 to 2005.

-During this time, El Khoudary and his colleagues established a modern university with about 14,000 students studying in nine faculties in addition to other facilities and centers.
+During this time, El Khoudary and his colleagues established a university with about 14,000 students studying in nine faculties in addition to other facilities and centers.
 In 1995 El Khoudary established and headed the Water Research Center at the university until 2005.

 Al-Quds Open University

 1992 saw the establishment of Al-Quds Open University in the West bank and Gaza.
 El Khoudary was charged with the establishment of the branch of Gaza and was named as its vice president for Gaza Strip affairs until December 1999.
 In March 2006 El Khoudary was assigned as the Vice Chairman of the board of trustees of Al-Quds Open University of Palestine.